Learning Agile Quadrotor Flight in the Real World: Results and Experiments

 \subsubsection{Online Adaptation under Wind Disturbance}

 We further evaluate robustness by benchmarking \textit{Ours} against the \textit{Baseline} in a simulated \SI{5}{\meter\per\second} wind field (Fig.~\ref{fig:fig8_wind}).
-Within just a single update, the residual-enhanced policy reduces tracking RMSE by approximately 4 times compared to the baseline.
+Within just a single update, the residual-enhanced policy reduces tracking RMSE by approximately a factor of four compared to the baseline.
 This rapid error suppression is critical: it creates the necessary safety margin for ATS to initiate aggressive time-scaling early in the flight, validating that accurate dynamics are a prerequisite for agility.
-Over ten iterations, our method achieves a {2.6 times speedup} (from \SI{2.6}{} to \SI{6.8}{\meter\per\second}) while maintaining a bounded tracking error less than $\mathcal E_{\text{th}} = 0.3$\,m.
+Over ten iterations, our method increases peak speed by a factor of 2.6, from \SIrange{2.6}{6.8}{\meter\per\second}, while maintaining a bounded tracking error below $\mathcal E_{\text{th}} = 0.35$\,m.
 In contrast, the baseline fails to accelerate meaningfully due to persistent model mismatch.
-This confirms that residual learning effectively compensates for external disturbances, empowering the ATS optimizer to safely push the system toward its physical limits.
+This confirms that residual learning effectively compensates for external disturbances, empowering the ATS optimizer to safely push the system toward the saturation limit of the CTBR command interface.